Committee

 Dr. Sara Lira

 Sara Lira is a Senior Research Scientist with Corteva Agriscience.
-Sara has a B.S. in Ecology, an M.S. in Genetics and a Ph.D. in Plant Breeding, all from Iowa State University.
+Sara has a BS in Ecology, an MS in Genetics, and a PhD in Plant Breeding, all from Iowa State University.
 She was a corn breeder for ten years before taking on her current role leading sustainable cropping systems research at Corteva.
-Her research focuses primarily on perennial and annual cover crop systems and double crop systems in the US cornbelt.
+Her research focuses primarily on perennial cover crop systems, reduced stature corn, and relay/double crop systems in the US cornbelt.
 In her free time, she enjoys mentoring graduate students and interns in agricultural research, breeding and raising Simmental cattle with her husband, gardening, hiking and training her English Shepherd.

 Chelsea Llewellyn

 Chelsea Llewellyn has been with the Marshall County Extension and Outreach Office for 7 years.
-She offers Agriculture Educational for both adults and youth.
-She has a passion for bringing women in Ag programs to the area for women to become more successful in their Ag and Farm careers.
-Chelsea grew up in town but now has a strong passion for agriculture.
-She plays a large role on her Tama County Farm.
+She offers Agriculture Education for both adults and youth.
+She has a passion for bringing Women in Ag programs to the area for women to become more successful in their agriculture and farm careers.
+Chelsea grew up in town but now plays a large role on her Tama County Farm.
 Her husband and herself are cattle and hay producers and have a row crop operation.
+She now operates a small pumpkin farm on the side.
 She manages bookwork and cattle records.
-During the busy calving season you can catch Chelsea juggling mom life, her full time job and work on the farm.
+During the busy calving season you can catch Chelsea juggling mom life, her full-time job in town and work on the farm.

 Melissa O’Rourke

-Melissa O’Rourke is a retired Attorney and Farm and Agribusiness Management Specialist for Iowa State University Extension and Outreach.
-Melissa practiced extensively in the fields of business and estate planning, human resources, immigration, and agricultural commercial litigation.
-She is a sought-after presenter throughout the region on agricultural legal issues.
-Melissa’s work with Iowa State University combined her background in education, agriculture, and law as she informs and advises members of the farm and agribusiness community on an expansive array of business planning and legal topics
+Melissa O’Rourke is an Attorney and until 2023 served as a Farm and Agribusiness Management Specialist for ISU Extension and Outreach.
+She was honored to be selected as a 2023 Woman Impacting Agriculture.
+Melissa has practiced extensively in the fields of business and estate planning, human resources, immigration, and agricultural commercial litigation.
+She is a sought-after presenter throughout the region on agricultural legal issues, highlighting farm succession and planning.
+Melissa combines her background in education, agriculture, and law as she advises and consults with members of the farm and agribusiness community on an expansive array of business planning and legal topics.

 Chinwendu Ozoh